Ellen White Investigation

-In 2004, when Mel Gibson's movie, "The Passion of the Christ" was released, Seventh-day Adventist leaders criticized it for a supposed lack of Biblical accuracy.
-The editor of the Adventist Review wrote: "I prefer to let Matthew, Mark, Luke and John interpret Jesus' sufferings and death for me."
+In 2004, when Mel Gibson's movie "The Passion of the Christ" was released, Seventh-day Adventist [SDA] leaders criticized it for a supposed lack of Biblical accuracy.
+The editor of the Adventist Review wrote: "I prefer to let Matthew, Mark, Luke and John interpret Jesus' sufferings and death for me."1

 SDA Professor Samuele Bacchiocchi wrote:

-Therefore, since SDA leaders seem to have acquired a great interest in stories about Jesus matching the Biblical record with exactness, we decided to compare Ellen White's writings about Jesus with the Bible to see if she can meet the same standard held out for Mel Gibson.
+Therefore, since SDA leaders seem to have acquired a great interest in stories about Jesus matching the Biblical record with exactness, then they should truly appreciate this article that compares Ellen White's writings about Jesus with the Bible to evaluate whether she can meet the same lofty standard held out for Mel Gibson.

 Ellen White's "Passion" Story is not Biblical